-- The MindTap Mobile App includes the entire eBook accompanied by flashcards, quizzes, and course alerts to help students understand core concepts, - achieve better grades, and prepare for their future courses. - populated to provide a jump start on studying, and students and instructors can also create customized cards as they move through the course.
+- The MindTap Mobile App includes the entire eBook accompanied by flashcards, quizzes, and course alerts to help students understand core concepts, - achieve better grades, and prepare for their future courses. - Flashcards are prepopulated to provide a jump start on studying, and students and instructors can also create customized cards as they move through the course.